dinh/dashboard-sample/README.md

 There are a few benefits to generating the html on the server side with htmx:

-1. No full page reloads
+1. No full page reloads makes for a pleasant UX experience
 2. Language consistency: Stay in the same language as the backend code (e.g., `Python` used here)
 3. Rapid prototyping: Easier to get a bunch of visuals - think dashboards - up in less time
 4. Easier for all programmers to be full stack